linthtml/linthtml/packages/core/src/rules/id-class-ignore-regex/README.md

 There're two ways to set a value for this config:

-1. If you use the legacy config format(inherited for HTMLLint), this setting will be configured alongside rules.
+1. If you use the legacy config format(inherited from HTMLLint), this setting will be configured alongside rules.

   ```json
   {